jamzi/devhealth/content/blog/remote-work/index.md

 > Telecommuting or remote work is a work arrangement in which employees do not commute or travel (e.g. by bus or car) to a central place of work, such as an office building, warehouse, or store (Wikipedia).

-There are two types of remote work, one is settling down in a place and the other is to travel, being a "digital nomad".
+There are two types of remote work: one is settling down in a place and the other is to travel, being a "digital nomad".

 ![Beach lady laptop](./beach-lady-laptop.jpg)